Gender Identity Disorder

 What is Gender Identity Disorder?

-A condition where a person's gender identity does not match their biological sex.
+It is a condition where a person's gender identity does not align with their biological sex.

 What are the symptoms of Gender Identity Disorder?

-Feeling of discomfort with one's assigned sex, desire to live as the opposite sex.
+Symptoms may include feelings of discomfort or distress with one's assigned sex, and a strong desire to be of the opposite sex.

 Is Gender Identity Disorder a mental illness?

-Can individuals with Gender Identity Disorder change their legal gender?
+Can people with Gender Identity Disorder lead normal lives?

 If you have any feedback, please get in touch.